 Compulsory Education Law

-Children ages 6 or turning 6 that school year (Example: Birthday in November, child must register or be homeschooled by August) or older are required to have primary and lower secondary education, which lasts for 10 years.
+Begins the year a child turns 6 (e.g., birthday in November, child must register or be homeschooled by August) and requires the child to have primary and lower secondary education, which lasts for 10 years.

 Estimated Number of Homeschoolers